Fonta1n3/FullyNoded/Docs/QandA.md

 Go slow, `tor` is not meant for speed. `Tor` does not stay alive in the background so every time the app does go (crash) there we have to force `tor` to quit, then when the app reappears it has to bootstrap tor again every time.

-#### Question : What are the assurances that the developer cant push out software that will steal my seed say in a single sig wallet?
+#### Question : What are the assurances that the developer can't push out software that will steal my seed say in a single sig wallet?

 There isn’t any, that’s why you should use multisig or build the app from source.